In this last part we share some disc brake maintenance tips, its working along with the various advantages and disadvantages over drums…

-But what is the principle behind disk brake and how it works?
+But what is the principle behind disk brakes and how does it work?
 Let’s have a look.

-The law simply suggests that when a pressure is applied to any point in static fluid in a container then there is an equal increase in pressure at every point in container.
+The law simply suggests that when pressure is applied to any point in static fluid in a container then there is an equal increase in pressure at every point in the container.
 Another example is when you press a hydraulic jack pressure given at one point creates the same pressure at other point and hence you can lift more weight by just applying slightest force on the jack.

 Now let’s see how this principal works in case of disk brake.

 When a brake lever or pedal is pressed, the push rod which is connected to the lever or pedal and master cylinder piston pushes it (the master cylinder piston).
 This movement allows the master cylinder piston to slide and push the return spring inside the bore of the master cylinder, which generates pressure in the reservoir tank.
 At this moment a primary seal allows the brake fluid of reservoir tank to flow over it into the brake hosepipes.
 A secondary seal ensures that the brake fluid does not go to the other side.